nus-cs2103-AY2223S1/ip/docs/README.md

 # Ah Duke User Guide

 Welcome to Ah Duke, the Singaporean Task Managing Bot!
+To start,
-To start download the jar file and run the AhDukeApp.
+1. Download the jar file
+2. Run the AhDukeApp by opening your command line interface and typing `java -jar` AhDuke.jar or its location.

 ## Adding tasks: